MG Software.

 Frequently asked questions

 Symmetric encryption uses one shared key for both encrypting and decrypting.
 It is fast but requires a secure way to share the key.
 Asymmetric encryption uses two keys: a public key to encrypt and a private key to decrypt.
 It is slower but solves the key exchange problem.
-In practice, both are combined: asymmetric encryption for key exchange, symmetric for the actual data encryption.
+In practice, both are combined in a hybrid scheme: asymmetric encryption exchanges a session key, after which symmetric encryption protects the actual data traffic.

-Modern encryption algorithms like AES-256 are optimized for hardware acceleration and have minimal impact on performance.
-TLS 1.3 has simplified the handshake to a single roundtrip.
+Modern encryption algorithms like AES-256 are optimized for hardware acceleration via AES-NI instruction sets in modern processors and have minimal impact on performance.
+TLS 1.3 has simplified the handshake to a single roundtrip, making connection setup faster than older versions.
 For most applications, the performance overhead is negligible.
-At extremely high volumes, encryption can be accelerated via dedicated hardware.
+At extremely high volumes, encryption can be accelerated via dedicated hardware or offloading to load balancers.

 Related articles